whyweexist/Casher/README.md

 ## Acknowledgements

-We would like to thank the organizers and sponsors of the ETHMumbai Hackathon for providing the opportunity to build Whisper Cash.
-Special thanks to the Vara Blockchain team for their excellent support.
+We would like to thank the organizers and sponsors of the Buildathon for providing the opportunity to build Casher.
+Special thanks to the Bhopal DAO for their excellent support.